+ +

 S2H’c = -dc x f’c / f’ca = -0.55 x (31.58) / (28.54) = – 0.6085 mm

-The negative sign of the distances corresponds to a position of the principal object plane located in front of the cornea (58.3 microns before S1).
+The negative sign of the distances corresponds to the position of the principal object plane located in front of the cornea (58.3 microns before S1).
 The position of the principal image plane is also located at 0.55-0.6085 = 0.0585mm, approximately 60 microns in front of the front surface (S1).

 The distance between the principal planes of the cornea (1.8 microns) is clinically negligible.